zhangyp15/MonoFlex/README.md

 Then modify the paths in config/paths_catalog.py according to your data path.

+before training
+change kitit data folder path in config/catalog.py if you want to change save checkpoint folder, edit in run/monoflex.ymal

 ## Training & Evaluation

 Training with one GPU.
 (TODO: The multi-GPU training will be further tested.)